faranbutt/python-software-dev-msai/README.md

 # python-software-dev-msai
 This is the repository for the Python class at the MSAI program in the Fall 2024 semester.

-This course is an introduction to Software Development with Python.
+This course is about Software Development with Python.

 ## Fall Semester 2024
 The Fall semester covers introductory topics: